2017 Newtown Creek Fund Request for Proposals

 Kosciuszko Bridge, Artist: Valeri Larko, http://www.valerilarko.com

 The Newtown Creek Environmental Benefits Program (NCEBP) was created as part of an agreement between New York State and New York City to upgrade the Newtown Creek Water Pollution Control Plant and provide environmental benefits to the community.
-Funding is being administered through two organizations: the City Parks Foundation (CPF) and the Hudson River Foundation (HRF), through its New York City Environmental Fund (NYCEF).
+Funding is administered through the Hudson River Foundation (HRF), through its New York City Environmental Fund (NYCEF).

 Newtown Creek Fund Proposals